wissehes/TheChicken14/README.md

-### Hi there 👋 I'm TheChicken14, and I like to code (duh) mainly in JS and React 😌 ✨
+### Hi there I'm Wisse :)

-- 🔭 I'm currently working on an app called Remember Me for children that lost one of their parents.
-In the app they can create a profile and fill out lists with questions, kinda like a diary.
-Techstack: React Native, Expo, Node JS, Hapi and MongoDB
+- 🔭 I'm currently learning Swift and SwiftUI by creating an app that lets us keep track of our cat's food
-- 😄 Pronouns: He/him
+- 👤 Pronouns: He/him
 - ✨ 🏳️‍🌈 ✨

 <p>